Three vintage favorites: thin rolled filled cookies with a sweet date-or-raisin filling, easy date-walnut cookie squares,

 and old-fashioned spiced raisin bars.
 All are simple, chewy, and perfect for cookie tins, holidays, or afternoon treats.

-Dough: Cream sugar and shortening until fluffy.
-Beat in egg, milk, and vanilla.
+Cream Cream Base: In a main mixing bowl, cream the sugar and shortening together until fluffy.
+Beat in the egg, sweet milk, and vanilla.

-Roll dough very thin.
-Cut into rounds.
-Place on greased cookie sheet, add a small spoonful of filling, top with another round, and seal edges with a fork.
+Roll & Assemble: Roll the dough out very thin on a floured surface.
+Cut into clean rounds.
+Place half of the rounds onto a greased cookie sheet, add a small spoonful of cooled filling to each center, top with a second round, and seal the edges tightly with a fork.

 Ingredients